smukkejohan/RTIMULib/README.md

 * STM LSM9DS0 single chip IMU
 * L3GD20H + LSM303D as used on the Pololu Altimu v3.
 Support for Altimu v4 with pressre and temperature sensing coming soon.
 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
-* L3GD20H + LSM303DLHX (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
+* L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.

 Pressure/temperature sensing is supported for IMUs fitted with the BMP180 sensor.
 More pressure sensors will be supported soon.

-By default, RTIMULib will autodiscover IMUs and pressure sensors on I2C and SPI busses.
-By default, this will use I2C bus 1 and SPI bus 0 although this can be changed by hand editing the .ini settings file (usually called RTIMULib.ini) loaded/saved in the current working directory by any of the RTIMULib apps.
+By default, RTIMULib will try to autodiscover IMUs and pressure sensors on I2C and SPI busses.
+This will use I2C bus 1 and SPI bus 0 although this can be changed by hand editing the .ini settings file (usually called RTIMULib.ini) loaded/saved in the current working directory by any of the RTIMULib apps.
 RTIMULib.ini is self-documenting making it easy to edit.
 Alternatively, RTIMULibDemo and RTIMULibDemoGL provide a GUI interface for changing some of the major settings in the .ini file.

 RTIMULib also supports multiple sensor integration fusion filters such as Kalman filters.